MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-offline.md

 A secure local web server on your device handles the operations that you perform on your files, such as viewing, sorting, renaming, moving, and copying.
 Traditionally, these operations would need to be handled by the OneDrive cloud service.
 This results in fast and smooth interactions with your files like loading your files and folders, sorting, renaming, moving, renaming, and more.
 And all these operations continue to work even when you're offline, lose your internet connection, or run into a service disruption in the app.

-## To verify that OneDrive Offline mode is ready for use
+## Verify that OneDrive Offline mode is ready for use

 > [!NOTE]
 > Offline mode is per-device setting and needs to be configured on every device that you use to access OneDrive web app.